mohanchillara1/frcompetition-cad/README.md

 Key Design Decisions

--Selected Kraken x44s for increased amounts of torque and faster gear ratios rather than the standard NEO
+-Selected Kraken x60s and x44s for increased amounts of torque and faster gear ratios rather than the standard NEO

 -Designed frame geometry to increase stiffness without excessive weight